ikozor/terminal.tap/api.md

 ### CART ORDER
-Convert the current cart to an order with set card and address
+Convert the current cart to an order with set card and address Must set card and address first

 **Example**
-> Assuming the user already set the card and address

 command: ```-.-. .- .-. - / --- .-. -.. . .-.```